buda-base/lucene-bo/README.md

 This repository contains Lucene tools (analysers, tokenizers and filters) for the Tibetan Language.
 They are based on [these Lucene analyzers](https://github.com/tibetan-nlp/lucene-analyzers).

+Content summary:

+- a convertor from EWTS, DTS or ALALC encodings to Tibetan Unicode
+- a filter to convert NFC strings to NFD
+- a filter to remove affixed particles
+- a filter to remove syllable markers (ex: that mark root verse syllables)
+- a stopword filter
+- syllable-based tokenizer
+- word-based tokenizer that:
+    - can lemmatize
+    - uses user-defined word lists

 ## Installation through maven:

 ```xml